kpavel/package-push-notifications/README.md

 [![Build Status](https://travis-ci.org/ibm-functions/package-push-notifications.svg?branch=master)](https://travis-ci.org/ibm-functions/package-push-notifications)

 ### Overview
-This repository allows you to deploy a Push Notifications Package for IBM Functions.
+This repository allows you to deploy a Push Notifications package for IBM Cloud Functions.
-The package contains a set of simple functions to get your started composing IBM Functions Applications.
+The package contains a set of simple functions to get you started composing Cloud Functions applications.

-### Available Languages
+### Available languages
 This package is available in Node.js 8.

 # Deploy Push Notifications Package with IBM Cloud Command Line Interface (CLI)

 ## Configure CLI
 - Make sure to execute `bx login` if not already logged in
-- Install IBM Functions CLI plugin
+1. Install the Cloud Functions CLI plugin.
 ```
-bx plugin install cloud-functions
+ibmcloud plugin install cloud-functions
 ```
-Make sure you are authenticated with IBM Functions and can list entities without errors
+2. Make sure you are authenticated with Cloud Functions and can list entities without errors.
 ```
-bx wsk list
+ibmcloud fn list
 ```
+3. Download the [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) utility and add `wskdeploy` to your PATH.

 ## Deploy

-Use `wskdeploy` to deploy using [`manifest.yml`](./manifest.yml).
+Use `wskdeploy` to deploy the package using [`manifest.yml`](./manifest.yml).
 ```
 pushd runtimes/nodejs/
 wskdeploy
 popd
 ```

-This will create a new package `push-notifications` with the following actions:
+This creates a new package `push-notifications` with the following actions:
 - push-notifications/send-message
 - push-notifications/webhooks

 **Future**
- The utility `wskdeploy` will be integrated into a new `wsk` plugin command `bx wsk deploy`.
+</br>The utility `wskdeploy` will be integrated into a new Cloud Functions CLI plugin command `ibmcloud fn deploy`.
-For now download from here [wskdeploy download](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and add `wskdeploy` to your PATH

 ## Bind service credentials
-You will need to bind your Push Notifications service to the `push-notifications` package, so that the Actions will have access to the service credentials.
+Bind your Push Notifications service instance to the `push-notifications` package.
+This gives actions in the package access to the Push Notifications service credentials.
 ```
-bx wsk service bind imfpush push-notifications
+ibmcloud fn service bind imfpush push-notifications
 ```

 ## Test
 TODO